pnp/blog/content/post/cli-for-microsoft-365-v3-11.md

 Recently, we introduced a command to easily create Azure AD app registrations.
-Because they\'re backbone of every app you\'d build on Microsoft 365, we think you should be able to create them as easily as possible.
+Because they're backbone of every app you'd build on Microsoft 365, we think you should be able to create them as easily as possible.
 So with CLI for Microsoft 365, you can create a fully configured Azure AD app for the most common scenarios with just one line